thisisparker/cursewords/README.md

 ## Installation

-`cursewords` is only compatible with `python3`, and can be installed on through `pip`.
+`cursewords` is only compatible with `python3`, and can be installed through `pip`.
 If you don't know what that means, the best command is probably:

 ```bash
 pip3 install cursewords